carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 > ## Exercise
 >
-> We saw the piecharts for kingdom, phylum and gnera, but what about family.
+> We saw the piecharts for kingdom, phylum and genera, but what about family?.
 Which family is the most abundant?
 >
 >
 >> ## Solution